tableau/Logshark/docs/docs/logshark_prefunc.md

 title: Get your Computer Set Up for LogShark
 ---

 Before you install and run LogShark on your computer, you'll need to make sure your system meets the necessary requirements.
-This section will walk you through:
+This section will walk you through them:

 * TOC
 {:toc}